temporalio/documentation/docs-src/cloud/tcld/user/delete.md

 ### `--user-id`

-Specify the user to be deleted by user identifier.
+Specify the user identifier of the user to delete.

 **Example**